openstack/charm-guide/doc/source/admin/vtpm.rst

 Overview
 --------

 `Trusted Platform Modules`_ can be used to enhance computer security and privacy.
 TPM is even required by some Operating Systems.

-To support TPM devices within guest instances, OpenStack Nova integrates with software-based emulated TPM devices for QEMU and KVM guest intances.
+To support TPM devices within guest instances, OpenStack Nova integrates with software-based emulated TPM devices for QEMU and KVM guest instances.
 The secrets stored within the emulated devices are encrypted using Barbican secrets.
 The devices are then provided via the :command:`swtpm` software package.

 Pre-requisites
 --------------